jenkinsci/nodejs-plugin/README.md

     *Note that you might provide npm package's version (with syntax "package@0.1.2" for instance, or maybe better, "package@\~0.1.0") in order to enforce*
-    *reproductibility of your npm execution environnment (the \~ syntax allows to benefits from bugfixes without taking the risk of a major version upgrade)*
+    *reproductibility of your npm execution environment (the \~ syntax allows to benefits from bugfixes without taking the risk of a major version upgrade)*
     See below:
     ![](docs/images/image2018-3-31_16:40:29.png)

 3. Now, go to a job configuration screen, you will have 2 new items :
-    -   On the "Build environnment" section, you will be able to pick one of the NodeJS installations to provide its bin/ folder to the PATH.
+    -   On the "Build environment" section, you will be able to pick one of the NodeJS installations to provide its bin/ folder to the PATH.
         This way, during shell build scripts, you will have some npm